1098-T (Tuition STatement) information

 Where can I view or update my address?

-You may view or update your address on Lighthouse:
+You may view or update your address by logging in to myGCSC and selecting My Student Dashboard.

 I am an international student. what do i do with My 1098-T?